Katie John: Legacy and honors

-John received an honorary doctorate of laws degree from the University of Alaska Fairbanks in 2011.
+John received an honorary doctorate of laws degree from the University of Alaska Fairbanks in 2011. for her work in the Ahtna Athabascan language and subsistence fishing rights.

 The Alaska Federation of Natives renamed their Hunter and Gathers Award to the Katie John Hunter-Fisher Award in 2013; this award recognizes an Alaska Native who exemplifies and preserves subsistence hunting, trapping and sharing, and the Native way of life.

-Alaska Senate Bill 78 was signed into law in 2019, establishing May 31 as Katie John Day.
+Alaska Senate Bill 78 was signed into law in 2019, establishing May 31 as Katie John Day to commemorate her work in fishing rights for the well-being of Native peoples.

 In 2020, USA Today named John one of the ten most influential women in the history of Alaska as part of its "Women of the Century" series.